musfiraahmed31/Python_Development_Internship-Tasks/README.md

 ## 🧠 About Me

-I’m **Musfira Ahmed**, a passionate Software Engineering student with a deep interest in **Artificial Intelligence and Machine Learning**.
+I'm **Musfira Ahmed**, a passionate Software Engineering student with a deep interest in **Artificial Intelligence and Machine Learning**.
 I enjoy exploring how intelligent systems can transform the world and thrive in environments that challenge my problem-solving and creative skills.
 From building object-oriented projects to diving into AI algorithms, I believe in continuous learning and applying knowledge through impactful tech solutions.

 ---